 According to the American Cancer Society, prostate cancer is the second most common type of cancer found in American men.
 Prostate cancer is the second leading cause of cancer death in men, behind only lung cancer.
 One man in seven will get prostate cancer during his lifetime, and one man in 36 will die of this disease.
-About 180,890 new cases will be diagnosed in the United States in 2016 according to the SEER database and accounts for approximately 11% of all new cancer cases.
+According to the 2017 American Cancer Society data report, approximately 161,000 new cases will be diagnosed in the United States in 2017.

-ADXS-PSA is an Lm -based antigen delivery system designed to target the PSA antigen commonly overexpressed in prostate cancer.
+ADXS-PSA is an Lm-based antigen delivery product designed to target the PSA antigen commonly overexpressed in prostate cancer.

-We have entered into a clinical trial collaboration and supply agreement with Merck & Co. ("Merck") to evaluate the safety and efficacy of ADXS-PSA as monotherapy and in combination with KEYTRUDA[®] (pembrolizumab), Merck's anti PD-1 antibody, in a Phase 1/2, open-label, multicenter, dose escalation and expansion study in patients with previously treated metastatic, castration-resistant prostate cancer.
+We have entered into a clinical trial collaboration and supply agreement with Merck & Co. ("Merck") to evaluate the safety and efficacy of ADXS-PSA as monotherapy and in combination with KEYTRUDA® (pembrolizumab), Merck's anti PD-1 antibody, in a Phase 1/2, open-label, multicenter, dose escalation and expansion study in patients with previously treated metastatic, castration-resistant prostate cancer.
 For the ADXS-PSA monotherapy dose escalation portion of the study, cohorts were successfully escalated to higher dose levels of $5x10^9$ CFU and $1x10^{10}$ CFU without achieving a maximum tolerated dose.
 Side effects noted at these higher dose levels were generally consistent with those observed at the lower dose level, other than a higher occurrence rate of predominantly Grade 2/3 hypotension.
-The ADXS-PSA monotherapy portion of this clinical trial has been completed and accrual and patient treatment has begun in the cohort combining ADXS-PSA and KEYTRUDA[®] (pembrolizumab).
+The ADXS-PSA monotherapy dose-determination phases of the trial have been completed.
+The Recommendation Phase 2 Dose ("RP2D") is 1 x $10^9$ ADXS-PSA and 200 mg KEYTRUDA® (pembrolizumab).
+Enrollment in the expansion cohort phase using the RP2D combination is underway.